SichangHe/curriculum_vitae/index.md

 Research Experience

-Independent Researcher on Internet Route Veriﬁcation Apr.
+Independent Researcher on Internet Route Verification Apr.
 2023 – present

 Independent research, Federal University of Minas Gerais, Brazil (Remote) Supervisor: Dr. Italo Cunha

-– Designed and implemented an eﬃcient and comprehensive parser for the Routing Policy Speciﬁcation Language
+– Designed and implemented an efficient and comprehensive parser for the Routing Policy Specification Language

 (RPSL), a language used in the Internet Route Registry to document public inter-domain routing policies, guide